milanmishra/DW3-Puzzle/CODE_REVIEW.md

     4. Application can be made responsive for mobile phones.

-    5. We can have a floating label on the book search field.
+    5. We can have a placeholder which shifts up once user enters a keyword on the book search field.
+Currently, the placeholder disappears as soon as the user starts typing.